vain/slinp/README.md

 starts several instances of showpdf. prescontrol accepts your commands:
 Show next slide, show previous slide and so on.

-prescontrol and showpdf implement the core functionality of ppres.
+prescontrol and showpdf implement the core functionality of slinp.

 Additional programs are plugged into prescontrol.
 For now, there's three of them: slidenotes retrieves notes for a specific slide. stopclock